 David Leong left Guangdong, China, in 1940, immigrated to the United States, then served with the Allies during World War II.
 Afterward, he worked as a cook around the country, then settled in Springfield, Missouri.
-He set out to open a restaurant in 1963, but, as Leong himself noted, many locals “thought all Asians were Japanese kamikazes.”
+He set out to open a restaurant in 1963, but faced prejudice.
+As Leong noted in a 2009 New York Times article, many locals “thought all Asians were Japanese kamikazes.”

 Securing a loan was a challenge.
 Someone hit the establishment with dynamite less than a week before its tentative opening.
 Others stole decor off the property.
 Leong pushed past each setback amidst a culture of postwar fear-mongering and prejudice, opening just a few weeks later than intended.